 Student loan scheme - volunteer exemption

-The following organisations have been added to the list of organisations that are "named" for the purposes of section 38AE(1)(b) of the Student Loan Scheme Act 1992, with effect from 1 April 2009:
+Partners Relief and Development NZ has been added to the list of organisations that are "named" for the purposes of section 38AE(1)(b) of the Student Loan Scheme Act 1992, with effect from 1 April 2010.

 Borrowers must be engaged in one or more of the following activities to qualify for the exemption: